enso-org/enso/docs/style-guide/scala.md

 this using the following ideas:

 #### Warnings
-New code should introduce no new warnings onto master.
+New code should introduce no new warnings onto main.
 You may build with warnings on your own branch, but the code that is submitted as part of a PR should not introduce new warnings.
 You should also endeavour to fix any warnings that you come across during development.